Copy AI Review: Is It Really As Great As People Say?

 - Multiple Languages – for example, you can enter content in English and generate content in Spanish

 - Facebook Group – an active group for advice, support, and talking about relevant content like all things AI content related (including great Facebook ad ideas and more for social media)

 - 24/7 Support – for all pricing tiers

 - Resources and Tutorials – an extensive resource collection for getting the most out of the tool

-And as time passes, we can expect to see all the ai copywriting features continuously improve and more added to improve the overall experience of the ai copywriting tool.
+And as time passes, we can expect to see all the ai copywriting features continuously improve and more added to improve the overall experience of the ai writing tool.